klocus/arduino-web-host-monitor/README.md

 **Additional libraries:**
 - NettigoKeypad (operating the display keys)
-- SdFat (I replaced it with the standard SD library because it took less memory)
+- SdFat (I replaced the standard SD by this library because it took less memory)
 - aWOT (web interface)

 **A video where you can see it in action:**